LightJason/lightjason.github.io/content/knowledgebase/logicalprogramming.md

 > <pre><code class="language-prolog">time( current( hour( Hour ), minute( Minute ), period( Period ) ) )</code></pre>
 > **Note:** The upper-case variables ```Hour```, ```Minute``` and ```Period``` can be assigned to values automatically.
 This mechanism is called [unification](#unification).

 Within a logic programming language exists a specialised variable which is _just_ the underscore ```_```.
 This variable can be sloppy named as _trash can_.
-You can use this special variable for defining a variable which value should be ignored.
+You can use this special variable for defining a variable whose value should be ignored.

-> In contradistinction to the time example above, we would like to ignore the period, i.e. the ```am()```/```pm()``` part, so we say, that we would like to get the current time and ignoring the 12-hour clock period.
+> In contradistinction to the time example above, we would like to ignore the period, i.e. the ```am()```/```pm()``` part, so we say, that we would like to get the current time and ignore the 12-hour clock period.
 > <pre><code class="language-prolog">time( current( hour( Hour ), minute( Minute ), period( _ ) ) )</code></pre>
 > With this definition we can get a very flexible structure for extracting some information from the literals.

 ### Beliefs and Facts

 Based on the definition of [variables](#variables) and [literals](#atomliterals) we are defining a _fact_ as a _literal without variables_.
-A fact is a literal which define a state or an information (independent whether the information is correct or wrong).
+A fact is a literal which defines a state or an information (independent from whether the information is correct or wrong).
 In relation to a multi-agent system a _belief_ is a _fact about the knowledge or the environment_.
 So the fact defines a state or a point of view of an object without any information about the correctness.

 ### Rules